 It’s one thing to believe in God.
 To believe that he exists.
 Many people do, even if their understanding of him is hazy.
 No surprise here since if we are to master any subject, dedicated study is required.
 Yes, many people believe that God exists, but to profess a religion means not only to recognize and confess that God exists, but to trust in him!
 To depend on him for every good thing, for every need of body and soul, for time and eternity.
 It means to believe that your life, and indeed all of history is guided by his invisible hand.

 But such trust is foreign to man because of sin.
 According to Holy Scripture sin entered the world very soon after its creation.
 It was not the sun, moon, stars, elements or any of the sentient creation that inhabit the sky, earth and sea that sinned.
-It was Man.
-Eve, the first woman and mother of us all, was the first to succumb.
+It was human kind.
+The woman was the first to succumb.
 But the blame rested on Adam’s shoulders, the first man and father of our race, because Biblical religion is unabashedly patriarchal.

 Because of sin humanity no longer fears, loves or trusts in God above all things, as Adam and Eve did upon their creation.